 As always, CTM Festival will combine first-hand experience and critical reflection in a programme housed at various Berlin venues including new partners Radialsystem V and Silent Green’s Betonhalle, while continuing its close relationship with HAU Hebbel am Ufer, Berghain, Kunstquartier Bethanien, Festsaal Kreuzberg, and SchwuZ.
 Club events and concerts will be complemented by wide-ranging discourse and debate via daytime lectures and artist talks, a Hacklab, the CTM Exhibition, and more.

 A first artist and project announcement is now out, including a new extended listening format at Berlin’s new Betonhalle venue, a massive concrete space located underneath Silent Green, which will host a live rendition of Chernobyl by Hildur Gudnadottir with Sam Slater and Chris Watson, Deathprod supporting his first album in 15 years, and a long-duration 4 part meditation on death by Jacob Kirkegaard.
 Kamaal Williams and Bbymutha lead the festival’s concert and club programme, which also welcomes a new live by Dis Fig, the inimitable Aya fka LOFT, Discwoman affiliate Akua, winding techno rhythms of VTSS and Zamilska, julienned drum breaks of Aquarian & more.
-Open calls for the MusicMaker's Hacklab and Vorspiel 2020 are currently out, and a CTM festival passes are now on sale.
+A range of CTM festival passes are now on sale.

-CTM Festival will take place parallel to and in collaboration with transmediale – festival for art and digital culture.
-In the weeks before the two festivals, the Vorspiel programme will unite Berlin-based initiatives and venues in creating a city-wide programme of exhibitions, performances, artist talks and more.
-The is out now.
+CTM will take place parallel to and in collaboration with transmediale – festival for art and digital culture.
+In the weeks before the two festivals, the Vorspiel programme will unite Berlin-based initiatives and venues in creating a city-wide programme of exhibitions, performances, artist talks and more

 The next CTM 2020 programme announcement will be out in November; save the date!
 And in the meantime, read more by visiting the CTM 2020 Liminal sub-site.